ocsf/ocsf-docs/Understanding OCSF.md

 * `modified_time: timestamp_t` \
 The time when the event was last updated or enriched.
 It must be equal or greater than the event time.
 It could be less-than, equal, or greater-than the `logged_time` .
 * `start_time/end_time: timestamp_t` \
-The start and end event times are used when the event represents some activity that happened over time, for example a vulnerability or virus scan.
+The start and end event times of the Base Event class are used when the event represents some activity that happened over a time range, for example a vulnerability or virus scan.
 The other use-case is event aggregation.
-Aggregation is a mechanism that allows for a high number of events of the same event type that are raised to be summarized into one for more efficient processing.
+Aggregation is a mechanism that allows for a number of events of the same event type to be summarized into one for more efficient processing.
 For example netflow events.
 In this use case, the `count` integer attribute is also populated.

 #### Time Zone

 The time zone where the event occurred is represented by the `timezone_offset` attribute of data type Integer.
-Although time attributes are otherwise UTC except for the pass through attribute ref_time, most security use cases benefit from knowing what time of day the event occurred at the event source.
+Although time attributes are otherwise UTC except for the pass through attribute original_time, most security use cases benefit from knowing what time of day the event occurred at the event source.

 `timezone_offset` is the number of minutes that the reported event time is ahead or behind UTC, in the range -1,080 to +1,080.
-It is a recommended attribute of the base event class, discussed next.
+It is a recommended attribute of the Base Event class.

 ### Metadata

-Metadata is an object referenced by the primary required base event attribute `metadata`.
+Metadata is an object referenced by the required Base Event attribute `metadata`.
 As its name implies, the attribute is populated with data outside of the source event.
 Some of the attributes of the object are optional, such as `logged_time` and `uid`, while the `version` attribute is required - the schema version for the event.
 It is expected that a logging system _may_ assign the `logged_time` and `uid` at storage time.

-Metadata attributes such as `modified_time` and `processed_time` are optional.  `modified_time `is populated when an event has been enriched or mutated in some way before analysis or storage.  `processed_time `is populated typically when an event is collected or submitted to a logging system.[^8]
+Metadata attributes such as `modified_time` and `processed_time` are optional.  `modified_time `is populated when an event has been enriched or mutated in some way before analysis or storage.  `processed_time `is populated typically when an event is collected or submitted to a logging system.[^7]

-**Version.**  OCSF core schema version uses Semantic Versioning Specification (SemVer), e.g. `0.11.0,` which indicates to consumers of the event which attributes may be found in the event, and what the class and category structure are.
+**Version.**  OCSF core schema version uses Semantic Versioning Specification (SemVer), e.g. `0.99.0,` which indicates to consumers of the event which attributes may be found in the event, and what the class and category structure are.
 The convention is that the major version, after `1.0.0`, or first part, remains the same while versions of the schema remain backwards compatible with previous versions of the schema and framework.
 As new classes, attributes, objects and profiles are added to the schema, the minor version, or second part of the version increases.
 The third part is reserved for corrections that don’t break the schema, for example documentation or caption changes.

 Extensions, discussed later, have their own versions and can change at their own pace but must remain compatible and consistent with the major version of the core schema that they extend.

 ### Observables

-Observable is an object referenced by the primary base event array attribute `observables`.
+Observable is an object referenced by the primary Base Event class array attribute `observables`.
 It is populated from other attributes produced or mapped from the source event.
-An Observable object (`observable`) surfaces in one place across any event while the security indicators that populate it may occur in many places across event classes.
+An Observable object surfaces attribute information in one place irrespective of event class, while the security relevant indicators that populate it may occur in many places across event classes.
 In effect it is an array of summaries of those attributes regardless of where they stem from in the event based on their data type or object type (e.g. `ip_address`, `process`, `file` etc).

 For example, an IP address may populate  multiple attributes: `public_ip, intermediate_ips, ip `(as part of objects Endpoint, Device, Network Proxy, etc.).
 An analyst may be interested to know if a particular IP address is present anywhere in any event.
-Searching for the IP address value from the base event `observables` attribute surfaces any of these events more easily than remembering all of the attributes across all event classes that may have an IP address.
+Searching for the IP address value from the Base Event `observables` attribute surfaces any of these events more easily than remembering all of the attributes across all event classes that may have an IP address.

-Further, there are other attributes that may also need to be surfaced from the same event, which is why `observables` is an array attribute of the base event class.
+Further, there are other attributes (or many IP addresses) that may also need to be surfaced from the same event, which is why `observables` is an array attribute of the Base Event class.
 The interesting attributes of scalar or object data types are represented as strings, with an attribute type discriminator to indicate the original type:

 ```
 "observables": [
 {
-"name": "actor_process",
+"name": "actor.process",
 "type": "Process",
 "type_id": 25,
 "value": "Notepad.exe"